Texas A&M University Corps of Cadets: Post-World War II

+Texas A&M remained a primarily all-male military institution with mandatory membership in the Cadet Corps until 1964, when the school began admitting women.
+In 1965 Corps membership became voluntary for students.

-The Corps welcomed their first female members in the fall of 1974.
-At the time, the women were segregated into a special unit, known as W-1, and suffered harassment from many of their male counterparts.
+The Corps first incorporated female members in the fall of 1974.
+At the time, the women were placed into a special unit, known as W-1.
+Harassment from their male counterparts was commonplace.
 Women were initially prohibited from serving in leadership positions or in the more elite Corps units such as the Band and the Ross Volunteers.
 These groups were opened to female participation in fall of 1985, following a federal court decision in a class-action lawsuit filed by a female cadet; five years later, female-only units were eliminated.

 In 1977, Freshman Orientation Week was introduced for incoming fish, culminating in the tradition of the "Fish Review", which has occurred since 1988.

+In 2007, the corps consisted of 3 Brigades, 2 Regiments, 2 Wings, the Aggie Band, and a task force of special units and veterans outfits.

+Historical service

+Members of the Cadet Corps have served in every major conflict fought by the United States since the Spanish–American War.
+During World War II, Texas A.M.C. produced 20,229 Aggies who served in combat.
+Of those, 14,123 were commissioned as officers, more than the combined total of the United States Naval Academy and the United States Military Academy during the same timeframe.
+Over 250 Aggies have served as generals or flag officers, and eight alumni have been awarded the highest United States military award, the Medal of Honor: